 If conditions are right, you can drive across Beartooth Pass where the 14,000-foot elevation will produce breathtaking views of the Grand Tetons and other mountain ranges that hover above Yellowstone.

 Plan to arrive early in the day so that you can get a campsite.
 Yellowstone National Park is huge, scenic and offers only limited facilities in its campgrounds, but it is worth visiting.

 You will want to visit Old Faithful and the Old Faithful Inn, the Grand Canyon of the Yellowstone, the geyser basin and the Paint Pots.
 If you like to fish, there is no better place to do so.
 Montana is the fly fishing capital of the world!
 Hike if you dare, but be careful about the wild bears that abound in the park.

 Plan on spending a fair amount of money to see Yellowstone.
-My article, "Visiting the 4 Most Popular US National Parks" explains this issue to readers.
-Whatever you spend, know that what you see there will be worth every penny!
+But whatever you spend, know that what you see there will be worth every penny!